opensafely-core/ehrql/docs/includes/generated_docs/schemas/emis.md

 code, and an event date.
 For this table, the event refers to the issue of a medication (coded as a dm+d code), and the event date, the date the prescription was issued.

-By default, only medications with a consultation `date` on or before the date of the patient's last de-registration from an activated GP practice (a practice that has acknowledged the new non-COVID directions) are included.

 ### Factors to consider when using medications data